dahlbyk/code-401-JS-prework/install-node.md

 1. run the command `touch ~/.bashrc ~/.bash_profile`
    this will make sure the files **~/.bashrc** and **~/.bash_profile** exist
 1. open the `~/.bash_profile` and `~/.bashrc` files in your text editor
-1. To ensure `.bashrc` loads when the profile loads, add the following lines to the end of your **~/.bash_profile**
+1. To ensure `.bashrc` loads when the profile loads, and set your default editor to VSCode, add the following lines to the end of your **~/.bash_profile**
-1. Add the additional functions to make it easy for you to edit your bash profile in the future.

 ``` bash
 # Read $HOME/.bashrc, if present.